This post may contain affiliate links.

 9. Cabbage

-A little harder than some other crops, cabbage is still a good choice for a homestead garden limited to bucket gardening due to space constraints and limitations.
+A little harder than some other crops, cabbage is still a good choice for a homestead garden limited to bucket gardening because of space constraints.

 10. Potatoes

-While you will need large and deep buckets for them, potatoes are another edible plant that works well in a bucket setup and doesn’t require a lot of space overall.
+While you will need large, deep buckets for them, potatoes are another edible plant that works well in a bucket setup and doesn’t require much space overall.

 11. Dill